Sky view of Zurich and the river

 For this program, students will be booking their own accommodations and are responsible for the quality.

-Check with your professor as he will have suggestions on convenient locations within the city.
+Check with your professor as they will have suggestions on convenient locations within the city.

 Here are some preliminary suggestions from your professor: